Microsoft's Tool to Restore a Windows Live OneCare Backup

 Windows Live OneCare sales have been discontinued in all markets as of October 15, 2009 and product support will be ending soon; active subscribers will receive several in-product and email communications advising them of the ending subscription and support dates.
 In addition, billing support will end three months following the date support ends for each subscriber.
 This page is intended to provide guidance and answer questions for customers as we complete this process.
 We will continue to update this guidance page as new information becomes available.

 Well, the page goes on to advise consumers who had backed up systems using Live OneCare to use the Windows Live OneCare Backup Restore Tool to recover files backed up using Windows Live OneCare.
-The tool is available from Microsoft at the following URL:
+The tool is available from Microsoft.

 Download and Install the Windows Live OneCare Restore Tool